 Pool Lifecycle

-• Startup: Pools open eagerly.
-One read + one write connection are warmed immediately.
-Failure to warm means the DB is inaccessible – the server exits.
+• Startup: pre-flight WAL recovery → warmup connection (detects journal mode) → pool slots populated.
+Failure to warm means the DB is inaccessible — server exits.

-• Closed state: DbPool::new_closed() creates a pool where all reads/writes return None.
+• Closed state: DbPool::new_closed() creates a pool where all try_* return Err(DbError::Closed).
 Used at startup when storage is unavailable.